-Moving into singles play, Penn State bounced back early, taking the first point in the No. 6 position.
-Harvard quickly took back the lead, with Harris Walker and Steven Sun picking up victories over the Nittany Lions on courts three and five.
+Moving into singles play, Penn State quickly bounced back, taking the first point in the No. 6 position.
+Harvard then regained the lead, with Harris Walker and Steven Sun picking up victories over the Nittany Lions on courts three and five.
 Sophomore Lucas Koelle ultimately clinched the first match of the Crimson's doubleheader in a three-setter over Christos Antonopoulos, securing the No. 3 spot, 6-3, 2-6, 7-5.

 Continuing the action against cross-town rival Boston University, the Crimson ran out to an early lead, handedly winning the doubles point.
 Harvard's No. 1 doubles duo Zhou and Weber continued their success, besting Penn State's Owen Lu and Max Hartenstein 6-2 while Wrzesinski and Morrow picked up another point-clinching victory on the day.

 Samuel Beren cruised past the Terriers' Ethan Kolsky on court six, picking up the straight-sets 6-2, 6-0 victory to open up singles play.
 Galen Lee, Andrew Ball and Zhou each picked up quick wins to push the Crimson out to a 5-0 lead, before first-year Walker secured the match for Harvard on court two, rolling past David Bogatin, 6-4, 6-2.